LGN520/farreach-public/benchmark.md

 		* Under each switch
 			- Run `bash scripts/local/makeswitchos.sh` to make switch OS (TIME: around 1 minute)
 			- Run `su` to enter root mode, and run `cd {method}/tofino; bash compile.sh` to make P4 code (**TIME: around 3 hours**)
-				+ Note: if you have compiled P4 code of {method} before, you do NOT need to re-compile it agina.
-If you really want to re-compile it (maybe due to P4 code modification), you should delete the corresponding directory (netbufferv4, nocache, or netcache) under $SDE/pkgsrc/p4-build/tofino/ before re-compilation.
+				+ If you have compiled P4 code of {method} before, you do **NOT need to re-compile it again**.
+				+ If you really want to re-compile it (maybe due to P4 code modification), you should delete the corresponding directory (netbufferv4, nocache, or netcache) under $SDE/pkgsrc/p4-build/tofino/ before re-compilation.
 		* Under each server, run `bash scripts/local/makeserver.sh` (TIME: around 5 minutes)
 		* NOTE: if with "make: warning:  Clock skew detected.
 Your build may be incomplete" during make, run `find . -type f | xargs touch` and then re-make files